Cleepha1/Skyblock-stats-Privacy-Policy/README.md

 Last updated: 11/09/2025

-This Privacy Policy explains how SpeedCoins handles data when you use it.
+This Privacy Policy explains how Skyblock Stats handles data when you use it.

 1. Data We Collect